Court Martial Appeals

 UNITED STATES SUPREME COURT

 Finally, you may attempt to appeal your case to the U.S. Supreme Court (USSC).
 Like CAAF, the USSC has discretion on what cases it will allow and only a tiny fraction of military cases that are appealed to USSC are accepted.

 ALL WRITS ACT

 When all other avenues are exhausted, you have the right to file certain Writs.
 Writs are another name for an appeal and are generally applicable only in extraordinary circumstances when no other opportunity for relief is available (for example, all of your appeals are exhausted but you experience unusual punishment in prison.)
-Click here to learn more about the All Writs Act.
+There are two types of writs: